andyjsbell/near-game/README.md

 INSTALL `NEAR CLI` first like this: `npm i -g near-cli` INSTALL RUST toolchain
+Add the wasm target using `rustup target add wasm32-unknown-unknown`

 1. clone this repo to a local folder
 2. run `./scripts/1.dev-deploy.sh`